yet-another-static-site-generator/yass/docs/user/installation.md

   in GNAT.
 Just run GPS, select *yass.gpr* as a project file and select option `Build All`.

-* If you prefer using console: in the main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`.
+* If you prefer using console: in main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`.
+If you have installed [Bob](https://github.com/thindil/bob) you can type `bob debug` for build in debug mode or `bob release` to prepare release for the program.

 If you want to be able to print content of README.md file to terminal (by `readme` program command), copy file README.md to `bin` directory.

 **Note:** If you want to move the program around, compile it in release mode.
 In debug mode the program may have problems with finding all dependencies.

+### Build unit tests

+Navigate to `tests/driver` directory from the main directory (where this file is):

+* From console: type `gprbuild -P test_driver.gpr`

+Or if you have [Bob](https://github.com/thindil/bob) installed, type `bob tests`.

 <a href="#top">^ Top</a>